andreas-mausch/whatsapp-viewer/README.md

 ## How to use

+1. **You need root access to your phone.** If you don't know what it is: [Wikipedia](https://en.wikipedia.org/wiki/Rooting_%28Android%29)
-1. Download your WhatsApp database and key files using this method: http://forum.xda-developers.com/showthread.php?t=2770982
+2. Download your WhatsApp database and key files:
+  - /data/data/com.whatsapp/files/key
+  - /data/data/com.whatsapp/databases/msgstore.db
+  - /data/data/com.whatsapp/databases/wa.db
-2. Open WhatsApp Viewer
+3. Open WhatsApp Viewer
-3. File -> Open -> Select file
+4. File -> Open -> Select file
-4. Select msgstore.db in the folder "extracted"
+5. Select msgstore.db in the folder "extracted"
-5. Leave account name empty, is was used for older versions of WhatsApp (crypt5)
+6. Leave account name empty, is was used for older versions of WhatsApp (crypt5)
-6. Optional: If you want, you can import contact names from the wa.db file
+7. Optional: If you want, you can import contact names from the wa.db file

 ## Command line support